 '''

 "Where can I buy it?"

 "I want to order it."

 "How do I install it."

 "Help me use and navigate it."

 "Send someone to repair it.

 "I want to upgrade it."

 "My billing address has changed for it."

 "How do I take care of it?"

 "I want to complain about it."

 "I want to rave about it."

-"Make me a preferred
+"Make me a preferred customer

+"Register me for the event celebrating it."

 I'11

-it."

 customer and

+buving it."

 keep

-buvina

-"Register me for the event celebrating it."

 "Contact my friend about trying it."

-"I'd like to buy it again.'
+"I'd like to buy it again."

 '''

-These questions or requests are classified into the following three phases of the customer lifecycle: "CUSTOMER ACQUISITION - LIMITED VALUE," "CUSTOMER SERVICE + RETENTION - SUSTAINED VALUE," "CUSTOMER SATISFACTION + LOYALTY - MAXIMIM VALUE"
+These questions or requests are classified into the following three phases of the customer lifecycle: "CUSTOMER ACQUISITION - LIMITED VALUE," "CUSTOMER SERVICE + RETENTION - SUSTAINED VALUE," "CUSTOMER SATISFACTION + LOYALTY - MAXIMUM VALUE."